 Want trees that give a little bit more?
 ‘A Cultivated Nest’ shows us how to grow apple trees in containers.
 She uses them as screens, and the apples are a bonus!
 There are lots of other type of fruit trees that come in dwarf or columnar varieties as well.
 Check out her tip on self pollinating varieties.

 Citrus trees can be tough to grow in some parts of the country.
-Did you know that if you grow them in containers, you can bring them into a sunroom or sunny window for the winter?
+Did you know that if you grow citrus in containers, you can bring them into a sunroom or sunny window for the winter?
 Photo by ‘HGTV‘.

 You already know there are many veggies you can grow in pots… Watermelon?
 You think I’m kidding, don’t ya’?
 Well jump on over to ‘Gardening Know How‘ and find out how to grow these veggies that are traditionally a space hog, in pots!

-Vines can also grow in pots, you just need to make sure they have proper support.
+Vines can also grow in containers, you just need to make sure they have proper support.
 You can either set the pot in front of a wall or trellis, or provide a teepee within the container so that it can be moved when necessary.
 Photo by Taylors Clematis.

 From ‘BHG’, learn how to grow berries in containers.
 These raspberries and blueberry plants do great when the right varieties are chosen, and they receive enough sun.